 WHEN YOUR STEPPING STONES ARE COMPROMISED

 Made up of 33 ligaments, 26 bones and multiple tendons and ligaments, the foot is the most complex joint in the human body.
 And if you don’t land on a stable foot with each step — due to injury, age or disease — you can easily throw off your entire gait pattern, putting increased pressure on your knees, hips and back.
+At Attain Physical Therapy, we are experienced in addressing foot and ankle pain in New Jersey.
 The most common foot and ankle injuries we treat include:

 The Achilles tendon attaches your calf muscles to your heel.
 It’s the largest, thickest and strongest tendon in the human body and can withstand up to four times a person’s body weight.
 But since it’s used any time you walk, run, climb, jump or simply push up on your toes, it’s also very prone to injury.
 In fact, any type of repetitive stress on the tendon can cause injury, from tendonitis (inflammation of the tendon) to tears.
 If the Achilles tendon is torn or ruptured, surgery is required to repair and reinforce the tendon, followed by physical therapy to restore strength and function.

 At our locations throughout New Jersey, we provide targeted physical therapy to address simple and complex Achilles tendon injuries.